Hacking away at a house

-There was little sympathy from the bloke fitting our new blinds when I related the story later in the day, quite the opposite in fact, he’ll probably be dining out in my misfortune for months.
+There was little sympathy from the bloke fitting our new blinds when I related the story later in the day.

 One other thing we did this year is visit Whitby.
 If they build the threatened school in front of our new house we’ll sell up and bugger off, even after all the months of toil.
 I’ve always fancied living on the coast so we headed east to have a look.
 I liked it, despite the steep hills.
 Jan decided she couldn’t live there though, ‘smells of fish,’ she said.

-Before he succumbed I watched my brother-in-law struggle in a legless, ruined body.
+Before he succumbed Ian, my brother-in-law, struggled terribly in a legless, ruined body.
 That is my incentive to keep going.
 It’s all in the back of my mind, and frankly it’s not nice.
 To keep it at the back I try really hard to move forward.

 It took nearly a year for Jan to decide where but we finally scattered his ashes and said cheerio for the final time last month.